VPeti11/steamos-edge/README.md

 # SteamOS Edge

 **SteamOS Edge** is a modded version of the leaked 2025 SteamOS base, built for broader hardware compatibility and packed with community-driven gaming features.
 It provides a persistent liveboot experience designed for general x86 hardware, not just the Steam Deck  with added packages, driver tweaks, and customization options.

-This project builds on the original SteamOS leak and adds Arch-based tooling, extended package support, and an extensible ISO creation system using ArchISO and `mkedgescript`.
-While building the image yourself is recommended ISO files can be found in the Discord
+This project builds on the original SteamOS leak and adds Arch-based tooling, extended package support, and an extensible ISO creation system using ArchISO and the **MKEDGE tool**.
+While building the image yourself is recommended, ISO files can be found in the Discord.

 ***In short:***

-SteamOS Edge is a and fixed version of the SteamOS 3 source code leak.
+SteamOS Edge is a fixed and modernized version of the SteamOS 3 source leak.
 This project is **WORK IN PROGRESS**  expect bugs!
-However most issues are now with the 32 bit build since the others are now stable builds.
+Currently the **32-bit build** is less stable, while **x86\_64 builds are stable**.

 ---